 - However, your miles to go home are generally not deductible since these are considered commuting miles

-You must keep careful records of the business miles you drive when not in driver mode.
+You must keep careful records of the business miles you drive when not online.
 The IRS can disallow mileage you can’t document with mileage logs or other records.

 Deducting mobile phone expenses